daviddalpiaz/r4sl/index.md

 # Introduction {-}

 Welcome to `R` for Statistical Learning!
+While this is the current title, a more appropriate title would be "Machine Learning from the Perspective of a Statistician using `R`.," but doesn't seem as catchy.

 ## About This Book {-}

-This book will serve as a supplement to [An Introduction to Statistical Learning](http://www-bcf.usc.edu/~gareth/ISL/) for [STAT 430 - Basics of Statistical Learning](https://go.illinois.edu/stat430) at the [University of Illinois at Urbana-Champaign](http://illinois.edu/).
+This book currently serves as a supplement to [An Introduction to Statistical Learning](http://www-bcf.usc.edu/~gareth/ISL/) for [STAT 432 - Basics of Statistical Learning](https://go.illinois.edu/stat430) at the [University of Illinois at Urbana-Champaign](http://illinois.edu/).

-Currently the focus of this text is to expand on ISL's introduction to using `R` for statistical learning.
-Eventually the text may become more self-contained.
+The initial focus of this text was to expand on ISL's introduction to using `R` for statistical learning, mostly through adding to and modifying existing code.
+This text is currently becoming much more self-contained.
+Why?
+A very good question considering that the author consider ISL one of the best undergraduate textbooks available, and was one of the driving forces for the creation of STAT 432.
+However once the course was created, exact control over content became extremely useful.
+The main focus of this text is to match the needs of students in that course.
+Some of those needs include:

+- Additional `R` code examples and explanation
+- Simulation studies
+- Mathematical rigor that matches the background of the readers
+- A book structure that matches the overall structure of the course

+In other words, this text seeks to replicate the best parts of [An Introduction to Statistical Learning](http://www-bcf.usc.edu/~gareth/ISL/), [The Elements of
+Statistical Learning](https://web.stanford.edu/~hastie/ElemStatLearn/), and [Applied Predictive Modeling](http://appliedpredictivemodeling.com/) that are most needed by a particular set of students.

 ## Organization {-}

-The text is organized into seven parts.
+The text is organized into roughly seven parts.

 1. Prerequisites
 2. (Supervised Learning) Regression